-\en We see that the first spin flip solution of the Eliashberg equations appears at $\lam\ge1$ for $k=0$ and $T\to\infty$, the next one at $\lam\ge 3$ etc. A similar analysis in the normal and superconducting states at lower $T$ again shows that these solutions appear at $\lam\gtrsim 1$ and proliferate at larger $\lam$.
+\en We see that the first spin-flip solution of the Eliashberg equations appears at $\lam\ge1$ for $k=0$ and $T\to\infty$, the next one at $\lam\ge 3$, etc. A similar analysis in the normal and superconducting states at lower $T$ again shows that these solutions appear at $\lam\gtrsim 1$ and proliferate at larger $\lam$.

 Let us also determine the lowest temperature at which normal ($\Delta_n\equiv0$) solutions with spins antiparallel to their fields exist.
 It costs least to flip the spins at the first two Matsubara frequencies $\omega_{-1}$ and $\omega_0$.
-Setting $k=0$ in \eref{lam_min} and keeping in mind that $\lam=g^2/\Omega^2$, we find, \beg T\ge \frac{\Omega}{2\pi}\sqrt{ \frac{\lam+1}{\lam-1} }. \en At strong coupling, this becomes $T\ge\Omega/(2\pi)$, which implies the condition $T\gg \Omega/\sqrt{\lam}$ discussed above.
+Setting $k=0$ in \eref{lam_min} and keeping in mind that $\lam=g^2/\Omega^2$, we find \beg T\ge \frac{\Omega}{2\pi}\sqrt{ \frac{\lam+1}{\lam-1} }. \en At strong coupling, this becomes $T\ge\Omega/(2\pi)$, which implies the condition $T\gg \Omega/\sqrt{\lam}$ discussed above.
 Note also that in the strong coupling limit $\Omega\to0$, the quantity $\lam T$ diverges as $g^2/\Omega$ or stronger when $T$ satisfies the inequality~\re{T_min_sf}.

-We argue in Sect.~\ref{eli_kinetic} that spin flip solutions are important for understanding the short-time nonlinear dynamics of strongly coupled superconductors -- most of them are unstable fixed points of kinetic equations, similar to an inverted pendulum, that generate soliton-like waves with a rich structure.
+We argue in Sec.~\ref{eli_kinetic} that spin-flip solutions are important for understanding the short-time nonlinear dynamics of strongly coupled superconductors: most of them are unstable fixed points of kinetic equations, similar to an inverted pendulum, that generate soliton-like waves with a rich structure.
 As mentioned in the Introduction, the Migdal-Eliashberg theory breaks down at a certain finite $\lam_c$.
-Interestingly, both the emergence of the spin flip saddle points at $\lam<\lam_c$ and the breakdown of the theory originate from the same source.
-We saw in this section that it is the divergent $n=m$ terms in the self energies that bring about the spin flip solutions.
+Interestingly, both the emergence of the spin-flip saddle points at $\lam<\lam_c$ and the breakdown of the theory originate from the same source.
+We saw in this section that it is the divergent $n=m$ terms in the self energies that bring about the spin-flip solutions.
 In a subsequent paper~\cite{breakEli} we will see that these terms are also among the main culprits responsible for the breakdown of the Migdal-Eliashberg theory.
 In this connection, let us mention the mountain pass theorem~\cite{mountain_pass} according to which there must be a saddle point between two minima.
-Therefore, it may be that the emergence of these saddle points indicates that the free energy develops an additional minimum besides the one described by the Eliashberg equations.
+Therefore, it may be that the emergence of these saddle points indicates that the free energy develops an additional minimum aside from the one described by the Eliashberg equations.